Intercalated degree in Functional and Clinical Anatomy (BSc)

 This BSc was designed in response to student requests for an in-depth applied intercalation course in anatomy that features dissection.

 The Functional and Clinical Anatomy intercalated course provides students from professional programmes with a detailed knowledge of human anatomy that is related to function and, ultimately, dysfunction.
 A major component of the degree is dissection and imaging.
 This programme was instigated in response to student demand and is designed to complement pre-clinical basic science teaching.
-It also utilises the excellent resources available with the Centre for Applied Anatomy.
+It also utilises the excellent resources available with the School of Anatomy.

 What will I study?

 In small groups, you will dissect a cadaveric subject and be expected to investigate anatomical variations, pathologies and evidence of procedures present in their subject, building this into an extensive research portfolio.
 This work will be supported by integrated functional and clinical seminars for each of the regions of the body.

 The dissection underpins the entire course and dictates which body region is discussed in the associated seminar.
 Over 24 weeks, you will dissect your subject in small groups, taking note of evidence of clinical intervention – often surgical, pathological and anatomical variation.
 Each cadaveric subject will be scanned prior to dissection and the MR images will be available to the group as part of preparation for sessions.
 Findings (both dissection and MR) will be investigated and may form all or part of the dissertation.
 In addition to the thorough exploration of diverse themes, such as anatomical variation and pathology, and ethics and law relating to body donation, this unit fosters transferable skills, such as manual dexterity and haptic sense.
 Advanced dissection is assessed by presentation, OSCE and a reflective log.
 The research unit is assessed by 10,000 word dissertation and poster presentation.